About Sonic Studio

 Since the early 1980s, Sonic Studio workstations have been adopted worldwide by motion picture and recording studios, major record labels and high end mastering facilities.
 On award–winning motion picture soundtracks and more than half of all commercially released CD, Sonic Studio’s customers consistently win Grammy®, Emmy® and Oscar® awards for their exceptional audio work.
-Sonic Studio continues to lead the way to the ultrafidelity computer based audio of with the Amarra computer music player.
+Amarra High Resolution lead the way to the ultrafidelity computer based audio and now mobile.

 Started in 1987 Sonic Solutions and the Sonic Studio audio workstation have driven the professional production and delivery of commercial Compact Discs, DVD, and SACD.
 The original “Sonic System”pioneered the desktop delivery of Red Book masters on recordable CD and DDP.
 To this day, over half of every commercially released CD titles is most likely mastered on a Sonic Studio workstation.
 Sonic Studio’s NoNOISE™ noise reduction tools for sound production and restoration for television and film are known for their excellence and has earned an Emmy™ for its role in the restoration of thousands of films and records.